Mario Torroella: Personal life

-Torroella met his wife, Isabelle Torroella, in 1963 in Cambridge during which time both lacked formal US citizenship.
+Torroella met his wife Isabelle in 1963 in Cambridge during which time both lacked formal US citizenship.
 Torroella had internally displaced persons (IDPs) protection owing to his unique circumstances with Cuba, though as a French citizen Isabelle was required to return to France and they would remain in contact through correspondences and occasional visits.
 They married in 1971 while she was a fashion designer for Christian Dior, after which Torroella had attained dual US-French citizenship.
 By the end of the decade Isabelle served as Head of the Art Department for the School of Fashion Design (SFD) in Boston and featured in the American Art Directory.
 After retiring from her Paris fashion career, Isabelle Torroella is now an author.
 In 2004 she released the book Dare Asking Your Dreams for Answers, through Trafford Publishing.

-The couple has two children.
-Their eldest is stylist and fashion editor Eugénie Torroella, graduate of Boston University as well as the Fashion Institute of Technology (FIT).
-She is based in New York City and active in Paris, Milan, and Zurich.
-She has worked in Barneys New York as well as several prominent fashion magazines including Vogue (American, Italian, Japanese and Chinese editions) and Interview.
-She has also been featured in Vanity Fair, Elle, Glamour, and MUSE Magazine.
-She is an active figure in charity events and served as a committee member of the Friends of Caritas Cubana charity in 2016 and was subsequently appointed Committee Chair of the Barneys New York Foundation Giving House for 2017.
-Their son is the writer Pablo Torroella, a graduate of Tulane University and the ArtCenter College of Design in Pasadena, California.
-He is an author, script writer, and filmmaker based in Boston.
-He is also a film writer and critic for Boston Hassle.
+The couple has two children: stylist and fashion editor Eugénie Torroella and writer Pablo Torroella.

 Mario Torroella's eldest brother, Juan A. Torroella III (also known as John Torroella in the US), graduated from the U.S. Naval Academy in Annapolis, Maryland in 1955.
 Upon returning to Cuba he was employed by Esso (now Exxon) in Havana until the Cuban Revolution, when he transferred and relocated permanently to the United States.
 He remained with Exxon for the duration of his career until retiring in the early 2000s as an executive of their International Division four decades later, after which he relocated to the Brickell area of Miami.
 He died in 2010.

 Mario Torroella's second elder brother, Luis, graduated from Dartmouth College and worked in Havana as a prominent economist, eventually heading the Ministry of Finance's table of economists.
 He later joined the counterrevolution and was captured by Castro's forces in Santiago de Cuba, after which he was imprisoned for one year in Havana's La Cabaña prison before being returned to Santiago for execution in October 1962.